a13xp0p0v/kernel-hardening-checker/README.md

 But nobody likes checking configs manually.
 So let the computers do their job!

 __kconfig-hardened-check__ is a tool for checking the security hardening options of the Linux kernel.
+It supports checking:

+  - Kconfig options (compile-time)
+  - Kernel cmdline arguments (boot-time)
+  - Sysctl parameters (runtime)

-The recommendations are based on
+The security hardening recommendations are based on:

   - [KSPP recommended settings][1]
   - [CLIP OS kernel configuration][2]